Gold Bars triple murders: Publications

-Singapore-based British journalist Alex Josey wrote a book about the case, titled The tenth man: Gold bar murders, and it was first published in 1981.
+Singapore-based British journalist Alex Josey wrote a book about the case, titled The tenth man: Gold bar murders.
+It was first published in 1981.

-In July 2015, Singapore's national daily newspaper The Straits Times published an e-book titled Guilty as Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Gold Bars triple murders as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
-The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
-The paperback edition of the book was published and first hit the bookshelves in end-June 2017.
-The paperback edition first entered the ST bestseller list on 8 August 2017, a month after its publication.
+In July 2015, The Straits Times (ST), Singapore's national daily newspaper, published an e-book titled Guilty as Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Gold Bars triple murders as one of the top 25 crimes that had shocked the nation since its independence in 1965.
+The e-book was a collaboration between the Singapore Police Force and the newspaper itself.
+It was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
+The paperback edition was published and first sold in end-June 2017, and entered the ST bestseller list on 8 August 2017, a month after its publication.